One of my more prompt chapter updates. I hope y'all are still interested and still keep reading!

 Antoine stepped into the room after Gabriella and Claude and he indicated the young French girl.
 "Princess Gabriella, this young girl is Esmée Favre.
 She will be your maid and will fulfill your every need.
 Soon you will be assigned Ladies in Waiting who will then assist with your dressing and other personal needs as well as companionship.
 Until then Esmée will fill in and after then she will still be your personal maid to run your errands, clean your rooms, bring you meals, and anything else you wish her to do."

-Antoine did not know Spanish and he was a firm believer in speaking the native tongue of his own country.
+Antoine did not know Spanish and he was a firm believer in speaking the native tongue of his own country; not catering to foreigners.
 So Claude had interpreted for Gabriella, knowing that her French skills were limited and feeling more sympathy for the Princess than Antoine in allowing her time to adjust before demanding she assimilate.

 Upon the introduction, Esmée curtsied, "Pleasure to meet you Your Highness.
 Welcome to France."

 Of course the girl spoke in French, and Gabriella could not understand all she said since her French was not yet fluent.
 But she knew enough to say thank you anyway.
 "Merci."
 She would be relying a lot on Claude's interpretation skills until she knew the language better.
 Now that she was here, she wished she had listened to her mother and had paid more attention during her tutor's French language lessons.

 Just then the servants from out in the courtyard began arriving with her trunks.
 They did not open and place her things away, which would be Esmée's job.